May 5, 2023

-If you receive an early retirement package, ask these questions when reviewing your offer:
+If you receive an early retirement package, consider these questions when reviewing your offer:

-Some employers may even pay for career counseling or placement services to help you find your next job (if you want or need to keep working), but that benefit may be limited in the current environment.
+Some employers may even pay for career counseling or placement services to help you find your next job (if you want or need to keep working).

 Companies may include health insurance benefits for a period of time in an early retirement package, but this varies by employer.
 If your offer includes medical coverage, make sure you understand how long you’re covered for and to what extent.
 If health benefits aren’t part of your initial offer, consider negotiating for any crucial coverage and premium benefits with your employer.

-If healthcare is not included, you’ll be responsible for planning future medical coverage and costs.
-And keep in mind that retiring from the workforce doesn’t mean you automatically receive Medicare benefits – eligibility doesn’t kick in until you turn 65-years-old.
+If health care is not included, you’ll be responsible for planning future medical coverage and costs.
+And keep in mind that retiring from the workforce doesn’t mean you automatically receive Medicare benefits – eligibility doesn’t kick in until you turn 65.
 Even if you qualify, you may have to pay additional costs, such as a monthly premium, deductible and copays.